As the autumn chill begins to circulate, why not snuggle up with a steamy bowl of Simon’s scrumptious leek and potato soup?

 Oxford baby blue cheese

-- Voila!
-You can now serve your flavoursome spring soup in the Artisan Potter’s Pearl Soup Bowl (kindly supplied by the wonderful Bloomsbury Home).
+8. Voila!
+You can now serve your flavoursome soup in the Artisan Potter’s Pearl Soup Bowl (found within our very own Oxfordshire Gardener Store).
 To create the piece de resistance, decorate the surface with your tangy chorizo crumb mix whilst crumbling a handful of Oxford Baby Blue cheese.
 Take a piece of buttery bread and take a delightful dive (wait don’t forget the instagram shot!
-Woops, that was a close one).
+Whoops, that was a close one).
 Crunch, slurp and most of all, enjoy!
 Mmm… now our tummies are rumbling.

-To discover more of Simon’s culinary creations, take a stroll through our stories section and unearth a series of thought-provoking articles, that include luxurious lifestyle inspiration and other scrummy recipes.
+To discover more of Simon’s culinary creations, take a look through our stories section and unearth a series of thought-provoking articles, that include luxurious lifestyle inspiration and other scrummy recipes.